Create Your First Project

 Atomic women still enjoy an undefeated record this season.

-Article Bay of Plenty Times 22.7.1949.
-Atomic again continued their winning sequence.
-Old Boys proved too good for Wanderers.
 New player Rex Woods playing for Old Boys.
 Rex later became President of Tauranga Indoor Basketball, coached rep teams and refereed.

 Four Tauranga Indoor Basketball teams attended the annual Whakatane Tournament last weekend.